 Block others out.
 When taking on other players, you should do all you can to spoil their movements across the board, while also being aware of what other players may do to limit your movements.
 Blocking, or spoiling, involves a player leaving one of their marbles in their home triangle.
 This automatically takes up a spot the opponent is aiming for, thus spoiling their chances of winning.

 Move in the middle.
 When playing Chinese Checkers, it can be tempting to use the whole board, but it’s best to keep things centered.
 Avoid moving too far left or right and keep those marbles down the middle.
 As much as it’s one of the most effective ways of playing, it’s likely that your opponent will be playing in a similar way and this can make for a very exciting battle across the middle of the board.

 Chinese Checkers involves a good amount of analytical thinking.
 There are tactics to consider, as well as how the other player may play.
 The game is also in constant evolution, with players having to react to how the other player moves their marbles.
-Constantly checking the play strategy and best routes across the board means a constant analytical thought process when playing the game.
+Constantly checking the play strategy and best routes across the board is an important part of learning how to play Chinese Checkers.

 Depending how the game is going, it can also teach important problem solving skills.
 Games can quickly descend into tight matches where marbles are snarled up in the middle of the board.
 Once the obvious moves run out, players have to consider how they can escape the traffic jams.
 It teaches the importance of evaluating your surroundings and planning ahead.
 If your opponent moves one way, how will you respond?